TongLing916/Papers-Semantic-SLAM-or-Mapping/README.md

 ### Survey

 - Xia, Linlin, et al. "[A survey of image semantics-based visual simultaneous localization and mapping: Application-oriented solutions to autonomous navigation of mobile robots](https://journals.sagepub.com/doi/pdf/10.1177/1729881420919185)."
 International Journal of Advanced Robotic Systems 17.3 (2020): 1729881420919185.

+- Sualeh, Muhammad, and Gon-Woo Kim. "[Simultaneous localization and mapping in the epoch of semantics: a survey](https://link.springer.com/article/10.1007/s12555-018-0130-x)."
+International Journal of Control, Automation and Systems 17.3 (2019): 729-742.

 ### 2020